YeeflyDu/Offshore-Wind-Powered-MeOH-Production-Optimization/README.md

 This code is for the mathematical optimization model of article Cost-Competitive Offshore Wind-Powered Green Methanol Production for Maritime Transport Decarbonization.
-Before letting the code run, matlab，yalmip，gurobi, and the integration between them is necessary.
+Before letting the code run, matlab， yalmip， gurobi, and the integration between them is necessary.